UIM-Showdown/uim-showdown-discord-bot/README.md

   * Windows: `py -3 ./showdownrunner.py`
   * Linux: `python3 ./showdownrunner.py`
   * This command will continue running until the process is killed
-* After the event is over, you can also automatically delete the team roles/categories/channels:
-  * Windows: `py -3 ./showdownrunner.py --teardownserver`
-  * Linux: `python3 ./showdownrunner.py --teardownserver`

 ## Discord Permissions